 How to hang a hammock in your outdoor setting

 Trees/Posts/Beams; if you are hanging from any of these options then tree straps or rope are a good convenient option.
 Tree straps simply wrap around the tree or post locking themselves in place with your weight and come with ‘s’ shaped hooks from which your hammock loop ends attach to.
-This makes it quick and easy to put up and take down you hammock.
+This makes it quick and easy to put up and take down your hammock.
 You can leave your rope or tree straps in place also for the next use.
 Just don’t leave them so long that they start digging into a growing tree.

 Other options for posts and beams are installing fixed hook systems.
 Such as screw eye hooks from which you can then attach ‘s’ hooks or rope between them and hammock ends.
 These make for a very solid long term hanging solution.
-When hanging this way it’s always between to go a little further apart and higher than you need and make up the distance with rope so as to give space to adjust the hang shape or you hammock.
+When hanging this way it’s always between to go a little further apart and higher than you need and make up the distance with rope so as to give space to adjust the hanging shape or your hammock.
 Cotton hammocks will also stretch with use so having space to adjust is very handy.

 Over time both metal and wood frames do require attention.
-For wooden hammock frames this is usually a sand and re-coat of oil or varnish every 6-12 months to help protect the wood.
+For wooden hammock frames, this is usually a sand and recoat of oil or varnish every 6-12 months to help protect the wood.
 For metal hammock stands, there is usually very little maintenance required.
 If you live in a beach location though, regular washing down of the sand/salt can be a good idea.
-Also any little scratches that penetrate the paint can be touched or with metal paint.
+Also, any little scratches that penetrate the paint can be touched or with metal paint.
 You can even re-spray you whole stand if you wish every few years to keep it looking brand new, or perhaps change the colour.
 For either type, disassembling and storing over winter is a good idea to enhance the longevity of your stand.

-Most hammock stands should come with the necessary attachments such as hooks and chains for you to quickly and easily attach you hammock without having to buy any other accessories.
+Most hammock stands should come with the necessary attachments such as hooks and chains for you to quickly and easily attach your hammock without having to buy any other accessories.
 It is important to check the dimensions of a hammock stand you are looking to purchase as some are not suited for popular longer length Central and South American style hammocks.
 Our range of hammock stands have been custom designed to fit our range of Mexican hammocks and are made to very high standards to ensure long term enjoyment.

 Hanging a hammock at home creates an inviting relaxing environment.
-Aswell as providing comfort and a place to escape you can really draw on your existing landscaping to create a welcoming garden or modernise the feel of your outdoor living space.
-Should you need any help in developing a appealing, relaxing and welcoming environment talk to us at the Mexican Hammock Store or a landscape garden about how a hammock can work for you.
+As well as providing comfort and a place to escape you can really draw on your existing landscaping to create a welcoming garden or modernise the feel of your outdoor living space.
+Should you need any help in developing an appealing, relaxing and welcoming environment talk to us at the Mexican Hammock Store or a landscape garden about how a hammock can work for you.
 Here are a few other resources for ideas to create a hammock environment in your own space.